| |

 blue color on the saltire in the battle flag was navy blue,

 as opposed to the much lighter blue of the Naval Jack.
+The flag's stars represented the number of states in the

 Confederacy.
 The distance between the stars decreased as